Skip to main content

 This article helps you understand how to transfer form data from Asite using Microsoft Power Automate (Flow).

-1. Create a worklow trigger with 'Task' set as 'Microsoft Flow'.
+1. Create a workflow trigger with 'Task' set as 'Microsoft Flow'.
 You can configure this workflow trigger on any 'Event' - for example 'Create App' - with 'Task Mode' set to 'Post'.

-2. Next, go to Microsoft Power Automate homepage https://make.powerautomate.com/en-us/ and sign in using your Microsoft credentials.
+2. Next, go to the Microsoft Power Automate homepage https://make.powerautomate.com/en-us/ and sign in using your Microsoft credentials.

 3. The Microsoft Power Automate homepage will appear.
-Click on 'My Flows' from the left menu.
+Click 'My Flows' from the left menu.

-If logging in for the very first time, you might be asked to select country/region as required.
+If logging in for the very first time, you might be asked to select a country or region as required.

-5. Under 'New Flow', select 'Instant Cloud Flow' option.
+5. Under 'New Flow', select the 'Instant Cloud Flow' option.

 7. A list of connectors and triggers will appear.
-You can use the search option to enter a keyword and search for your required connector / trigger.
+You can use the search option to enter a keyword and search for your required connector or trigger.

 8. To use the connector provided by Asite, search for ‘Asite’ and select the required connector provided by Asite.
-All Asite connectors are categorized under ‘Premium’ tab (also available in ‘All’ tab).
+All Asite connectors are categorized under the ‘Premium’ tab (also available in the ‘All’ tab).

-9. Triggers and Actions for selected 'Asite' connector will appear in separate tabs.
+9. Triggers and Actions for the selected 'Asite' connector will appear in separate tabs.

-'Actions' tab to view available actions that can be performed when above trigger is executed.
+Click the 'Actions' tab to view actions that can be performed when the above trigger is executed.

-10. Select a trigger as required to perform an action when a specific Asite workflow event is triggered based on configuration within Asite.
+10. From the 'Actions' tab, select a trigger as required to perform an action when a specific Asite workflow event is triggered based on configuration within Asite.
 Here, we are selecting 'When a workflow is triggered on app(s)'.

 11. You will be required to authorize your access to Asite in the next step by signing in.
-Click on 'Sign In'.
-This is only one time process.
+Click 'Sign In'.
+This is a one-time process.

 12. Enter your Asite login credentials and click 'Login'.

-13. Here, you need to allow Microsoft Power Automate to read document and write document by clicking on 'Allow'.
-This is required only for one time.
+13. Here, you need to allow Microsoft Power Automate to read and write data by clicking 'Allow'.
+This is a one-time process.

 Once done, click '+ New Step' to continue.

-14. Select any of the third party connector using which you need to share your data and details.
+14. Select any one of the third-party connectors using which you need to share your data and details.

 15. The newly created flow will start appearing in the listing.

-16. The flow run history will appear under '28-day run history' once the file is uploaded as follows.
+16. The flow run history will appear under '28-day run history' once the trigger event occurs as follows.
 It displays flow start date and time, duration and status.

-17. Click on start date and time to view details regarding the running flow.
+17. Click the start date and time to view details regarding the running flow.

-The green ticks indicate that particular step of the flow got executed successfully.
-Click on the respective titles within the flow to get further details.
+The green ticks indicate that the corresponding step of the flow was executed successfully.
+Click the respective titles within the flow to get further details.

 Check: FAQs